Artificial Intelligence

 Why is artificial intelligence important?

-- AI automates repetitive learning and discovery through data.
-But AI is different from hardware-driven, robotic automation.
-Instead of automating manual tasks, AI performs frequent, high-volume, computerized tasks reliably and without fatigue.
-For this type of automation, human inquiry is still essential to set up the system and ask the right questions.
+AI automates repetitive learning and discovery through data.
+Instead of automating manual tasks, AI performs frequent, high-volume, computerized tasks.
+And it does so reliably and without fatigue.
+Of course, humans are still essential to set up the system and ask the right questions.

-- AI adds intelligence to existing products.
-In most cases, AI will not be sold as an individual application.
-Rather, products you already use will be improved with AI capabilities, much like Siri was added as a feature to a new generation of Apple products.
-Automation, conversational platforms, bots and smart machines can be combined with large amounts of data to improve many technologies at home and in the workplace, from security intelligence to investment analysis.
+AI adds intelligence to existing products.
+Many products you already use will be improved with AI capabilities, much like Siri was added as a feature to a new generation of Apple products.
+Automation, conversational platforms, bots and smart machines can be combined with large amounts of data to improve many technologies.
+Upgrades at home and in the workplace, range from security intelligence and smart cams to investment analysis.

-- AI adapts through progressive learning algorithms to let the data do the programming.
-AI finds structure and regularities in data so that the algorithm acquires a skill: The algorithm becomes a classifier or a predictor.
-So, just as the algorithm can teach itself how to play chess, it can teach itself what product to recommend next online.
+AI adapts through progressive learning algorithms to let the data do the programming.
+AI finds structure and regularities in data so that algorithms can acquire skills.
+Just as an algorithm can teach itself to play chess, it can teach itself what product to recommend next online.
 And the models adapt when given new data.
-Back propagation is an AI technique that allows the model to adjust, through training and added data, when the first answer is not quite right.

-- AI analyzes more and deeper data using neural networks that have many hidden layers.
-Building a fraud detection system with five hidden layers was almost impossible a few years ago.
+AI analyzes more and deeper data using neural networks that have many hidden layers.
+Building a fraud detection system with five hidden layers used to be impossible.
 All that has changed with incredible computer power and big data.
 You need lots of data to train deep learning models because they learn directly from the data.
-The more data you can feed them, the more accurate they become.

-- AI achieves incredible accuracy through deep neural networks – which was previously impossible.
-For example, your interactions with Alexa, Google Search and Google Photos are all based on deep learning – and they keep getting more accurate the more we use them.
-In the medical field, AI techniques from deep learning, image classification and object recognition can now be used to find cancer on MRIs with the same accuracy as highly trained radiologists.
+AI achieves incredible accuracy through deep neural networks.
+For example, your interactions with Alexa and Google are all based on deep learning.
+And these products keep getting more accurate the more you use them.
+In the medical field, AI techniques from deep learning and object recognition can now be used to pinpoint cancer on medical images with improved accuracy.

-- AI gets the most out of data.
-When algorithms are self-learning, the data itself can become intellectual property.
-The answers are in the data; you just have to apply AI to get them out.
-Since the role of the data is now more important than ever before, it can create a competitive advantage.
+AI gets the most out of data.
+When algorithms are self-learning, the data itself is an asset.
+The answers are in the data – you just have to apply AI to find them.
+With this tight relationship between data and AI, your data becomes more important than ever.
 If you have the best data in a competitive industry, even if everyone is applying similar techniques, the best data will win.
+But using that data to innovate responsibly requires trustworthy AI.
+And that means your AI systems should be ethical, equitable and sustainable.

 Artificial Intelligence in Today's World